Somehow the exhibits on the second day just aren’t as interesting as the first.

 Red tries to wrap his mind around that, and fails.
 Not just the idea of not catching new pokemon they encounter in the wild, that requires a whole separate conversation and time to contemplate.
 What he really can’t imagine is being given the ability to return a dead pokemon to life, and just… starting over with a new pokemon instead of regaining all the time and effort he’s already put into his.
 To lose the relationship between himself and his pokemon…

-“I think you’re incredibly moral and caring person,” Red says.
+“I think you’re an incredibly moral and caring person,” Red says.
 “And I feel sincerely awed that you have that level of care for each pokemon as an individual rather than a… I don’t know, a pattern of interactions with a persistent chain of experiences?
 But what if it happened to me?
 Would you really not want me to come back to life just because it was a copy?”

 “Do you want a clone of you just picking up where you left off after you’re dead?”